 About 200 Gray whales live along our coastline most of the year, but the big gray whale migrations occur from late March to June (heading north) and from mid-December through January (heading south).

-Although closed currently due to Covid-19, the interpretive Oregon Whale Watch weeks are usually held in Spring during greater Oregon Spring Break, in Winter between Christmas and New Year’s, and in Summer from the last week in August to the first Monday of September.
+Although closed in 2020/2021 due to Covid-19, the interpretive Oregon Whale Watch weeks are usually held in Spring during greater Oregon Spring Break, in Winter between Christmas and New Year’s, and in Summer from the last week in August to the first Monday of September.
 During these times whale watch interpreters are posted nearby at Cape Perpetua Visitors Center and Cook’s Chasm Lookout, just south of town.

 For more information, please see the links and websites provided below and follow our Events page for updates.